-This festive chocolate bundt is studded with cranberries and topped with a chocolate glaze, and makes for the perfect festive table dessert.
+This festive chocolate and cranberry bundt cake is studded with cranberries and topped with a chocolate glaze, and makes for the perfect festive table dessert.

-Now about this cake – making a holiday Bundt has been on my list for the longest time.
-And when I got hold of this beauty from Nordic Ware, I couldn’t make any more excuses.
-This Bundt recipe calls for sour cream and I’ve added dried cranberries to the batter.
+This bundt cake recipe calls for sour cream and I’ve added dried cranberries to the batter.
 The cake itself is moist and intense.
 It is a fool-proof and no fuss recipe, and the silky chocolate glaze and a smattering of sweetened cranberries, gives it a glamorous makeover.

 This cake would make a delicious addition to any holiday feast, and I particularly like how the Bundt kinda looks like a wreath!